-- Reacted to the same type of contrast medicine in the past. - Had moderate to severe allergic reactions to 4 or more foods or medicines, that treating with just Benadryl did not resolve.
-Allergictype reactions include having trouble breathing or having facial swelling. - Current, active asthma symptoms.
+- Reacted to the same type of contrast medicine in the past.
+(See page 2 for a list of moderate to severe reactions to contrast.) - Had moderate to severe reactions to 4 or more foods or drugs, that taking only Benadryl did not resolve.
+These reactions may have included having trouble breathing or swelling in your face. - Current, active asthma symptoms.

-How do I know if I had an allergic reaction to contrast?
+What are the symptoms of an allergic reaction to contrast?